Originally published 11/9/2018

 While the table format is familiar and useful, when the list of interviews grows to over a thousand, it can be a drag to find what you’re looking for.

-building block comes in.
+That’s where our shiny new building block comes in.
 With Layouts, the Interviews table can become a highly searchable candidate rolodex right in the doc surface.

 And with Packs, Jenny and Shanae can connect their doc to Greenhouse, Box’s Applicant Tracking System (ATS).
 Now instead of having a column of Greenhouse links, like she described, Shanae can pull in the live data from Greenhouse into her view.